Devleaps/github-secret-synchronizer/README.md

 ### Azure Key Vault

 Secrets stored in Azure Key Vault can be synchronized towards GitHub Secrets/Variables.
-The following environment variables are mandatory for github-secrets-synchronizer to work with Azure Key Vault:
+The following environment variables are mandatory for github-secret-synchronizer to work with Azure Key Vault:
 - `AZURE_CLIENT_ID` - The client ID of the Azure Service Principal
 - `AZURE_CLIENT_SECRET` - The client secret of the Azure Service Principal
 - `AZURE_TENANT_ID` - The tenant ID of the Azure Service Principal